lonesometraveler/lonesometraveler.github.io/_posts/2020-04-04-timer-interrupt.md

 ### 1. Wrap shared resources

-The goal is to flip a desired state of a LED in an interrupt handler and turn on/off the LED accordingly in the main.
+The goal is to flip the desired state of a LED in an interrupt handler and turn on/off the LED accordingly in the main.
 So, it is necessary to share the state of LED and a timer peripheral between ISR and the main code.

 In embedded Rust, we use statically allocated `Mutex` to share peripherals and variables between different contexts.